Material information included in TA6 Property information form

 The updated form includes the information the National Trading Standards Estate and Letting Agency Team (NTSELAT) says should be disclosed on property listings in its material information in property listings (sales) guidance.

-NTSELAT guidance advises sellers to contact their solicitor at an early stage.
+NTSELAT guidance also advises sellers to contact their solicitor at an early stage.

-They may therefore ask for help to complete a TA6 Property Information Form earlier in the process, so more information about the property can be used for marketing.
+Sellers may ask for help completing a TA6 Property information form earlier in the process, so more information about the property can be used for marketing.

-The aim is to make sure buyers know more about what they are buying.
-It is hoped this will reduce the likelihood of the sale and purchase falling through at a later stage.
+The aim is to make sure buyers know more about what they are buying, so sales and purchases are less likely to fall through at a later stage.

 About the changes